rafal-dot/xlsxDiff/README.md

 5. modified/added/removed tabs.

-Unfortunately, all the solutions I could find were limited to a simple binary comparison of cell values, which helps a lot, but is often too general and requires a huge extra effort to precisely identify changes made.
+Unfortunately, all the solutions I could find were limited to a simple binary comparison of relevant cell values.
+It helps a lot, but is often too general and requires a huge extra effort to precisely identify changes made.
 Since I couldn't find a suitable solution, I finally got annoyed and wrote a solution myself which I am making available as open source.